What Is Dysport?

 With Dysport, patients generally see results within 2 to 5 days, whereas with Botox, they see results within 5 to 7 days.
 Dysport and Botox both require multiple appointments in order to maintain results, and the longevity of both treatments is generally between 3 to 6 months.
 While this varies from patient to patient, this is the general consensus.

-If you’re in the Westlake Village and Thousand Oaks area and are interested in Dysport treatments, you may be an ideal candidate.
-Good candidates are those who want to address the signs of aging on their face, but understand the reality of what the treatment can accomplish.
+If you’re interested in Dysport in Westlake Village and Thousand Oaks, you may be an ideal candidate.
+Good candidates are those who want to address signs of aging on their faces but understand what the treatment can accomplish.

 Candidates should be in general good health.
 Anyone with a neurological disorder should avoid Dysport, as should women who are nursing or pregnant.